 Economic entities have a legitimate commercial interest in preventing third parties from obtaining strategic information on their essential, particularly economic interests and on the operation or development of their business.
-Moreover, the assessments made by the Commission and contained in Commission's documents are commercially sensitive, particularly at a stage where an investigation has not been finally concluded yet.
+Moreover, the assessments made by the Commission and contained in Commission's documents are commercially sensitive, particularly as they refer to the submissions received from the undertaking sand Member States.

-The documents requested by you, as specified above, are part of files in competition cases, have not been brought into the public domain and are known only to a limited number of persons.
-In particular, the documents you request access to contain commercial and marketsensitive information regarding the activities of the beneficiaries and other third parties, whose public disclosure would undermine the latters' commercial interests.
-This information concerns in particular commercial strategies in the aviation sector.
-Disclosure of these documents could bring serious harm to the undertakings' commercial interests.
+The documents requested by you, as specified above, are part of the file in a competition case, have not been brought into the public domain and are known only to a limited number of persons.
+In particular, the documents you request access to contain commercial and market-sensitive information regarding the activities of the beneficiaries, whose public disclosure would undermine the latters' commercial interests.
+This information concerns in particular commercial strategies.